matt-comm-link/WeatherWizard/README.md

 UPDATE 29/5/23:
-Github nearly deleted everything during upload and is now refusing to upload altogether, so things are gonna remain pretty empty here until I can fix that.
+Git nearly deleted everything during upload and is now refusing to upload altogether, so things are gonna remain pretty empty here until I can fix that.